dfinnis/RainFall/README.md

 ## Team

-I wrote this project in a team with the wonderful [@Anya Schukin](https://github.com/anyashuka)
+I wrote this project in a team with the wonderful [@anyaschukin](https://github.com/anyaschukin)